Polkville

-Polkville had its beginnings all the way back to 1787 when Mt.
-Harmony Methodist Church was established.
-It did not have a post office until 1847; it was named after President James K. Polk.
+Polkville was named for President James K. Polk.
 At some point in the 1870s the name was changed to “Johnson.”
 It was changed back to Polkville in 1879.
+Polkville’s first mayor was Richard Whisnant.

 In the late 1880s, Polkville resident Jake Eaker founded and operated Cleveland County’s first telephone exchange.
 Also in the 1880s, the first school was established.
 Known as “Elliott’s School,” it was operated by local Methodists.